L-Blondy/tw-colors/README.md

 +              'primary': 'steelblue',
 +              'secondary': 'darkblue',
 +              'brand': '#F3F3F3',
++              // ...other colors
 +           }
 +        })
       ],
    };

 ```

+*💡 **tip:** you can use any color name as you usually do, not just the ones from the example.
+The same goes for the theme names.*

 Apply `class='light'` or `data-theme='light'` anywhere in your app (the html or the body tag is a good spot for it)